ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 - Updates MAY add new terms or patch fixes (with corresponding `version` change)
 * Updates SHOULD NOT remove terms already published and potentially used by consumers of the profile
 * Updates SHOULD NOT replace URIs terms map to -- except for typos.
+* Including the `DefinedTerm` for JSON-LD is optional.

 Note that the referenced context URI does _not_ have to match the `@context` of the Profile Crate itself.